 Collection: India

-Following Europe, India has provided certain products with Geographical Indication, with which the origin of peppers is protected.
+Following Europe's example, India has provided certain products with Geographical Indication, with which the origin of peppers is protected.

 To this end, it uses the following classification of black peppers: